microsoft/nni/docs/en_US/HowToImplementTrainingService.md

     isEarlyStopped?: boolean;
 }
 ```
-According to different kind of implementation, users could put the job information into a job queue, and keep  fetching the job from queue and start preparing and running them.
-Or they could finish preparing and running process in this function, and return job information after the submit work.
+According to different kinds of implementation, users could put the job detail into a job queue, and keep  fetching the job from the queue and start preparing and running them.
+Or they could finish preparing and running process in this function, and return job detail after the submit work.

 __cancelTrialJob(trialJobId: string, isEarlyStopped?: boolean)__
 If this function is called, users should execute cancel command to kill a trial job according to trialJobId.